eanplatter/react-starter/README.md

 ## File Information

 ### Webpack (webpack.config.js)
+_Note: some of the code describing the webpack config file is out of date._

 [webpack.config.js](https://github.com/eanplatter/react-starter/blob/master/webpack.config.js) is where the webpack commands understand what to do.
 It tells webpack where to find application code, and what to do with it.

 Let's disect the file: